Constrained Dikin-Langevin diffusion for polyhedra: Proposed Method

+Hence, the resulting Markov chain has $\rho$ as its invariant distribution.
+A summary can be found in Algorithm~\ref{alg:metropolis_hasting_dikin_langevin}.

+\begin{remark} Although the Metropolis-adjusted Dikin--Langevin proposal is constructed from the Dikin geometry, it does not in general reduce to the Dikin random walk, even when $f$ is constant.
+Indeed, the proposal mean still contains the divergence term $\nabla\!\cdot C_\varepsilon(x)$, so the chain retains a nontrivial drift induced by the state-dependent geometry.
+Thus, the method should be viewed as a Metropolis-adjusted Langevin scheme in Dikin geometry, rather than as a Dikin random walk. \end{remark} }

-Since $C_{\varepsilon}(x)$ is positive definite for all $x\in U^\circ$, the proposal function $q_h(y|x)$ is strictly positive for all $y\in U^\circ$.
-As such, the standard irreducibility and aperiodicity conditions of the Markov chain hold, so $\rho$ is the unique stationary distribution (see Theorem 4 in \cite{Roberts_Rosenthal_2004}).
+Since $C_\varepsilon(x)$ is positive definite for every $x\in U^\circ$, we have $ q_h(y\mid x)>0 $ for all $x,y\in U^\circ$.
+It follows that the Metropolis--Hastings kernel is $\rho$-irreducible on $U^\circ$.
+Moreover, because rejected proposals produce self-transitions, the chain is aperiodic.
+Under these standard conditions, $\rho$ is the unique stationary distribution; see, for example, Theorem 4 of \cite{Roberts_Rosenthal_2004}.